-The Red Wolf Of Radagon is one of the two major bosses of Liurnia.
+The Red Wolf Of Radagon is one of the two essential Elden Ring bosses in Liurnia.
 It's functionally identical to the Red Wolf behind Caria Manor, but you'll likely encounter this one first in all honesty.
 Its various magical attacks are more difficult to avoid here thanks to the obstacles and confines of the room you're in; but take your time, and time your attacks, and it will actually be over quite quickly thanks to the Wolf's low health.

 Check out our Elden Ring Red Wolf Of Radagon boss fight walkthrough for more details.